Women Afoot: Lindsey Chadwick

 Early years, hiking today, long-distance trails, solo hiking, stormy weather and broken bones

-Tips for beginners plus heaps of inspiration and where to Connect With Lindsey Chadwick
+Tips for beginners plus heaps of inspiration and where to connect with her

 NB.
 All photographs are © Lindsey Chadwick (All Rights Reserved) and may not be used without permission